DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 Let me know in the comments below if you have questions, comments, or ideas worth sharing!

 # Acknowledgments
-I would like to thank Johannes Brandstetter, Marco Federici, and Jim Boelrijk for providing valuable feedback regarding this blogpost series.
+I would like to thank Johannes Brandstetter, Jayesh Gupta, Marco Federici, and Jim Boelrijk for providing valuable feedback regarding this blogpost series.